ASB Information Meetings

 ASB During COVID-19

-The Alternative Service Break program has been directly affected by the COVID-19 pandemic.
-As such, we are working hard to provide safe, engaging experiences for students virtually and locally when in-person options become safe again.
+The COVID-19 pandemic has had widespread effects on university travel in 2021.
+As such, we are working hard to provide safe, engaging experiences for students as we enter this new academic year.
+With the continued challenge of new variants, we reserve the right to cancel, modify, and adjust experiences as necessary.
 We are grateful for the countless individuals and groups at NC State and around the world working to ensure we can stay in community with one another even if separated by difficult circumstances.
-For more information about our operations during the COVID-19 pandemic, please contact us via email at firstname.lastname@example.org.

 Any international ASB experience will be working in partnership with Study Abroad.
 Click here for Restricted Travel Policy information.